Rick Hart (businessman): Kitchen HQ

-In 2010, whilst Chairman of Renaissance Minerals Limited, Hart also re-entered the Australian retail industry with his new business Kitchen HQ.
+In 2010, whilst chairman of Renaissance Minerals, Hart also re-entered the Australian retail industry with his new business Kitchen HQ.
 This business sought to specialise in the wholesale of high-end kitchen appliances.
-In less than four years, Hart sold Kitchen HQ for an undisclosed sum to Winning Group, to build on the latter's online offering in Western Australia.
+In less than four years, Hart sold Kitchen HQ for an undisclosed sum to Winning Appliances, to build on the latter's online offering in Western Australia.
 Hart remained affiliated with Kitchen HQ, being a brand ambassador for Winning Group up until 2019, due to his large influence within the Western Australian retail sector.

-Hart & Co
+Hart & Co.

-As of May 2021, Hart is the managing director of his family-owned business Hart & Co.
+As of May 2021, Hart is the executive chairman of the family-owned business Hart & Co.
 The company's central operation is its appliance showroom.
-Hart & Co seeks to differ from competitor showrooms through a value-added approach to customers, including after-purchase demonstrations of appliance usages and techniques.
+Hart & Co. seeks to differ from competitor showrooms through a value-added approach to customers, including before-purchase and after-purchase cooking demonstrations.
 The business has one location, in Osborne Park, Western Australia.
-It is managed and operated by Hart and his two children, Belinda and Michael.
+It is managed and operated by Rick Hart, long time business partner Nicholas Kirby and his two children, Belinda and Michael.
 Hart's role sees him guiding business strategy, marketing, and key stakeholder relationships, while also assuming the role of brand ambassador due to his influence within the retail industry.

 Checkout Factory Outlet

-In May 2021, Hart began a new business venture, "Checkout Factory Outlet".
+In May 2021, Hart began a new business venture, Checkout Factory Outlet.
 The company is part of Hart Group and builds on the successes of Rick Hart Seconds, a former subsidiary chain that specialized in bulk buys and factory seconds.
 The company currently consists of one store, located alongside the Hart & Co on Guthrie Street in Osborne Park.